 3. Many partners but no proofs

-It seems that they have few partners listed on their website, but it doesn’t show any proof about the same.
-And if the partnership with Amazon is to use their hosting service, I think that is a kind of misleading the investors of a formal partnership which is actually a use of the respective companies service.
+It seems that they have few partners listed on their website, but it doesn’t show any evidence about the same.
+And if the partnership with Amazon is to use their hosting service, I think that is misleading the investors of a formal partnership which is a use of the respective companies service.

 4. Using data from different sources, but how to get that data?

 It is said that they would be using data from a large number of patients, etc. But there is no mention of how they would be getting those data, neither any solid partnership right now to prove it.

 Whether you want to believe in the promise of a future where they receive these data is up to you ultimately.